tock/tock/boards/nano33ble/README.md

     $ tockloader info
     ```

-    You should see various properties of the board and indicates that tockloader
+    You should see various properties of the board.
+This indicates that tockloader
     is able to communicate with the temporary bootloader.

 3. Our last step is to use the temporary Tock bootloader to flash the real one